Begin typing to filter the list

 Electronic Health Record (EHR)

 A real-time patient health record with access to evidence-based decision support tools that can be used to aid clinician decision-making.
 The EHR can automate and streamline a clinician's workflow, ensuring that all clinical information is communicated.
-It can also prevent delays in response that result in gaps in care.
-The EHR can also support the collection of data for billing, quality management, outcome reporting, and public health disease surveillance and reporting.
+It can also prevent delays in response that result in gaps in care, and support the collection of data for billing, quality management, outcome reporting, and public health disease surveillance and reporting.
 An EHR is considered more comprehensive than the Electronic Medical Record (EMR).
-Reference: http://www.healthit.gov/providers-professionals/electronic-medical-records-emr
+Reference: https://www.healthit.gov/faq/what-electronic-health-record-ehr

 PH-Doc is a software application for local public health agencies, designed to manage the practice and maintain the electronic health record of those served.
 PH-Doc designed and owned by local public health agencies of the Minnesota Counties Computer Cooperative (MnCCC) .